These homeschool portfolio checklists (free) can help you make sure you have what you need.

 - Personal accountability: I tend to be a bit flaky and squirrel.
 Maintaining a homeschool portfolio keeps me focused.
 It helps me provide a quality education for my boys and greatly reduces my stress!
 (Although I do like to complain about it...)

-- Record keeping: Do you struggle with keeping good homeschool records?
+- Record keeping: Do you struggle with keeping good homeschool records (like attendance record)?
 An organized portfolio can reduce decision fatigue and help you stay on track.

 - Memory keeping: Save those art projects and special writing assignments.
 Jot down areas of growth.
-Add pictures of events like poetry teatimes and homeschool fun days.
+Add pictures of events like field trips, poetry teatimes, and homeschool fun days.

 - Transcripts: Homeschool portfolios have been so helpful in putting together high school transcripts!
 Pennsylvania now permits homeschools to issue high school diplomas and I'm using our portfolios to document.

-- Work samples: Showcase your student’s areas of interests.
+- Samples of work: Showcase your student's areas of interests.
 Highlight their hard work in extracurricular activities and studies.
 Assemble a portfolio to demonstrate their skills and talents in art, music, engineering, graphic design, and more!

 - Organization/Declutter: Keep your student's "best" work and let go of guilt for throwing out other stuff.
 I have a tendency to want to keep all.the.things.
 Our homeschool portfolios help me sift through the boys' work and pick select samples to save (and feel better about getting rid of unnecessary papers!)